-Garbanzo beans, also known as chickpeas, are small yellowish round beans popular in Middle Eastern and some European cooking.
-They can be creamy, nutty, and even meaty in a variety of recipes.
-Garbanzo beans are one of the easiest beans to sprout.
+Garbanzo beans, alternatively referred to as chickpeas or sprouted chickpeas, are small yellowish round beans that hold a notable place in Middle Eastern and certain European cooking styles.
+Their versatile flavor profile ranges from creamy and nutty to a meaty texture, making them an ideal ingredient in a variety of recipes.
+Garbanzo beans or chickpeas are one of the simplest beans to sprout, or as some might say, to begin sprouting garbanzo beans.

 Before you get started sprouting garbanzo beans, keep in mind these sprouting tips: